ankit-jha/commands/README.md

     do – Copy the current difference’s text from the file on the right to the file on the left dp – Copy the current difference’s text from the file on the left to the file on the right.

+Unix uses 0xA for a newline character.
+Windows uses a combination of two characters: 0xD 0xA.
+0xD is the carriage return character. ^M happens to be the way vim displays 0xD.
+You c an remove all the ^M characters by running the following:

+     :%s/^M//g

+Where ^M is entered by holding down Ctrl and typing v followed by m, and then releasing Ctrl

 # Git Commands

 git config --global user.name "My name is..."